edjanga/Interesting-papers/README.md

 # Interesting-papers
 Interesting papers I have found across online and that are useful for my personal projects.
+Note I am not the author of any of them.
+All references should be clearly mentioned at the bottom of each paper.